Children in Telangana

 UNICEF is committed to improve the lives of undernourished children in the state.
 The focus is on reducing the number of Severe Acute Malnutrition (SAM) children though collaborative action on capacity building and standardization of SAM case sheets.

 Helping the government to strengthen growth monitoring mechanisms, a SMART dashboard was developed for routine monitoring of the nutritional status across the state.
 This is now extended as a near real time tool being used by front line functionaries for reporting and monitoring.

 UNICEF supports systematic capacity building to implement child-friendly teaching methods.
-It is supporting the State Institute of Educational Management and Training and State council of Educational research and Training.
+It is supporting the State Institute of Educational Management and Training and State council of Educational Research and Training.
 Interactive digital content has been developed to enhance the classroom experience and UNICEF promotes alternative elementary education system which is flexible.

 Early Childhood Education polices and curriculum with implementation frameworks and support for roll-out of inclusive education for children in the age group of 2.5-6 has been done.
 The Aarambh Inclusive package, a first-of-its-kind guides teaching.
-UNICEF also focuses on strengthening social protection schemes that enable parents send their children to school.
+UNICEF also focuses on strengthening social protection schemes that enable parents to send their children to school.

 Across the state we support the strengthening of child protection units through the government’s Integrated Child Protection Services (ICPS).
 We build capacities for effective implementation of the child protection programme by Child Welfare Committees, Special Juvenile Police, Juvenile Justice Boards and District Child Protection Units.
 To prevent abuse and exploitation of children, UNICEF works to form and strengthen Child Protection Committees.